an-do/MeFAST/README.md

-# MultiGSA
+# Multi-method Global Sensitivity Analysis of Mathematical Models
-Author: An Do Dela
+Author: An Dela; Blerta Shtylla; Lisette de Pillis

-Date: May 29, 2021

-Cite paper:

 ## Intro
 We present a multi-method framework that incorporates three global sensitivity analysis methods: two variance-based methods (DeFAST and Sobol’s method) and one derivative-based method.
 Parameters that all three methods uniformly rank as highly significant can reasonably be considered to have the greatest impact on model output.